Neosperience/GrassFormation/README.md

 -----END CERTIFICATE REQUEST-----
 ```

- - `GrassFormationGroupLambda`: The ARN of lambda function responsible for creating `GrassFormation::Group` CloudFormation custom resources.
+ - `GFGroupLambda`: The ARN of lambda function responsible for creating `GrassFormation::Group` CloudFormation custom resources.
 You created this lambda function in the Installation step.
- - `GrassFormationCoreLambda`: The ARN of lambda function responsible for creating `GrassFormation::Core` CloudFormation custom resources.
+ - `GFCoreLambda`: The ARN of lambda function responsible for creating `GrassFormation::Core` CloudFormation custom resources.
+You created this lambda function in the Installation step.
+ - `GFResourceLambda`: The ARN of lambda function responsible for creating `GrassFormation::Resource` CloudFormation custom resources.
 You created this lambda function in the Installation step.
  - `GroupNameParameter`: The name of the Greengrass Group.

 ## Deleting the sample CloudFormation stack